stoatchat/for-android/README.md

-# Revolt on Android
+# Peptide on Android

 ## Description

-This is the official Android app for the [Revolt](https://revolt.chat) chat platform.
+This is the official Android app for the [Peptide](https://peptide.chat) chat platform.
-The codebase includes the app itself, as well as an internal library for interacting with the Revolt API.
+The codebase includes the app itself, as well as an internal library for interacting with the Peptide API.

 | Module | Package       | Description          |